 b) Internalize scales and modes:

 Practical approaches to applying modal or scale-based improvisation

-The funky two-chord vamp is reminiscent of Grover Washington’s “Mr. Magic” or Herbie Hancock’s “Chameleon”, and the backing track was made using my Yamaha Electric Violin with simple effects and a loop pedal.
+The video playlist above hits many of these subjects from the standpoint of learning a tune.
+The tune itself is based on a simple, funky. two-chord vamp, reminiscent of Grover Washington’s “Mr. Magic” or Herbie Hancock’s “Chameleon”.
+The backing track was made using my Yamaha Electric Violin with simple effects and a loop pedal.

-How to practice arpeggios
+How to practice 7th chord arpeggios on violin, viola, or cello

 How to create a bass line

-2) Find the closest “voicing” on violin, viola, or cello so that you move the smallest possible distance between both double stops
+2) Find the closest “voicing” on violin, viola, or cello so that you move the smallest possible distance between both double stops.

 How to create comping patterns (from a rhythmic and technical standpoint)